Luna Lapin and Chums

 Luna II made a surprise appearance in June 2024.
 Her ears, foot pads and outfit are a lovely Tilda fabric which has been lurking in the stash for quite some while.
 Luna II was specially made for eldest gorgeous granddaughter Olivia who lives in London...

 Luna II was very lucky to receive the gorgeous tartan skating dress and fabulous velvet coat with faux fur collar for her Christmas present.
-Olivia was over the moon when she aw the new outfit.
+Olivia was over the moon when she saw the new outfit.
 Luna II is best friends with Foxy Loxy.

 |